gresockj/bbende.github.com/_drafts/apache-nifi-how-do-i-deploy-my-flow.md

 ### Deploying to Production

-Now that we have our flow under version control and saved to the registry, we just need to import that flow into our production NiFi.
+Now that we have our flow under version control and saved to the registry, we just need to import that flow into our production NiFi (port 7080).

-From the second NiFi instance (port 7080), we need to define the registry client just like we did in the previous section.
-See the steps from the previous section.
+Follow the same steps from the previous section to define the registry client in our production NiFi.

-After defining the registry client, we can drag a process group on to the canvas, and we'll have a new option to create a process group by importing a versioned flow.
+After defining the registry client, we can drag a process group on to the canvas, and see a new option to create a process group by importing a versioned flow.

 <img src="{{ BASE_PATH }}/assets/images/nifi-deploy-flow/12-nifi-prod-add-pg.png" class="img-responsive img-thumbnail">